Raifa21/VRC-Worlds-Manager/README.md

 ## Installation

-//CURRENTLY IN CLOSED BETA.
-DOWNLOAD LINKS ARE UNAVAILABLE AT THE MOMENT.

 Download the latest release of VRC Favorite Manager in the releases tab.
-Alternatively, download the application from here:
+Alternatively, download the application from here:https://raifaworks.booth.pm/items/6053937

 [WIP]